nds-org/nds-org.github.io/_posts/2018-06-06-rookinkubernetes.md

 ## Getting Started
 Now that we've examined each of the pieces, let's zoom out and see what we can do with the whole cluster.

-For the quickest quick start, check out the Rook QuickStart guide: https://rook.github.io/docs/rook/master/quickstart.html
+For the quickest quick start, check out the [Rook QuickStart guide](https://rook.github.io/docs/rook/master/quickstart.html)

 ### Getting Started without an Existing Kubernetes cluster
-The easiest way to deploy a new Kubernetes cluster with Rook support on OpenStack (Nebula / SDSC) is to use the https://github.com/nds-org/kubeadm-terraform repository.
+The easiest way to deploy a new Kubernetes cluster with Rook support on OpenStack (Nebula / SDSC) is to use the [kubeadm-terraform](https://github.com/nds-org/kubeadm-terraform) repository.

 This may work for other cloud providers as well, but has not yet been thoroughly tested.